koayon/awesome-adaptive-computation/README.md

 > Trained models to decide which APIs to call, when to call them, what arguments to pass, and how to best incorporate the results into future token prediction
 > Effectively the LMs teach themselves how to use tools.
 > In the limit case of this we simply require LMs/agents to be able to ask the right questions, know where to ask them and possibly be able to interpret the answers they receieve.
-In other words, we offload the actual computation to external APIs (which may themselves be ML models) and might be able to use much smaller main models.
+In other words, we offload the actual computation to external APIs (which may themselves be ML models) and use much smaller base models.

 ## Games